callanhoskins/emoji-gan/README.md

    ```
 Image preprocessing took about 10 hours on a `gd4n.xlarge` AWS instance.

-Another option is to just ask chosk [a] stanford . edu or chloe [a] stanford . edu for the dataset!
+Another option is to just ask chosk [a] stanford . edu or chloehe [a] stanford . edu for the dataset!

 Either way, the processed dataset should be located in a folder called `emoji_challenge_resized_128_faces` for the models to run smoothly.